You Cross My Path: Writing and recording

 The Charlatans then held jamming sessions throughout February 2007.
-Surrounding supporting shows for the Who, the Charlatans played a one-off headlining show at Delamere Forest in Cheshire, Greater Manchester in June 2007.
-Recording sessions were done in Hollywood, California, Blessington, Ireland and at Big Mushroom Studios in Cheshire; the album's booklet gives Rogers a separate producer credit independent of the band.
+Surrounding supporting shows for the Who, the Charlatans played a one-off headlining show at Delamere Forest in Cheshire, Greater Manchester, in June 2007.
+Recording sessions were done in Hollywood, California, Blessington, Ireland, and at Big Mushroom Studios in Cheshire; the album's booklet gives Rogers a separate producer credit independent of the band.
 Discussing the varied locations they worked in, he explained that they had a computer and recording gear and made it wherever they decided to visit, using the Logic Pro DAW software.
-As Burgess watched Rogers use it, he got a copy of the programme for himself and became accustomed to it in-between past tours.
+As Burgess watched Rogers use it, he got a copy of the programme for himself and became accustomed to it in between past tours.
 While this was occurring, Burgess and his wife Michelle stayed at the K West Hotel in London for around six months, which was a hotbed for individuals in the music industry.
-As Tim Burgess would be busy with recording, Michelle Burgess passed the time drinking with William Reid of the Jesus and Mary Chain and the manager of Evan Dando; on one occasion, Tim Burgess went to record in Birmingham, only to return to find his wife still partying, unaware that he had been absent.
+As Tim Burgess would be busy with recording, Michelle Burgess passed the time drinking with William Reid of the Jesus and Mary Chain and the manager of Evan Dando.
+On one occasion, Tim Burgess went to record in Birmingham, only to return to find his wife still partying, unaware that he had been absent.
 By October 2007, mixing was underway, with Moulder doing the majority of the recordings at Assault & Battery Studios in London, while James Spencer mixed "A Day for Letting Go" and "Bird" at Big Mushroom.
-Burgess was excited about working with Moulder, name checking the latter's involvement on Loveless (1991) by My Bloody Valentine.
-Moulder was initially unsure about the mixing, until McGee convinced him to do it.
+Burgess was excited about working with Moulder, name-checking the latter's involvement in Loveless (1991) by My Bloody Valentine.
+Moulder was initially unsure about the mixing until McGee convinced him to do it.